GrohLab/A-tactile-discrimination-task-to-study-neuronal-dynamics-in-freely-moving-mice/MaterialList/README.md

-### This folder contains all materials, that were used throughout the course of the experiments.
+### This table contains all materials, that were used throughout the course of the experiments.

 #### Setup
 | Item                                              | Supplier                                        |